rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 the network trains on a specific set of "features" and then sends that information to the next layer.
 That combines it with other features and passes it to the next layer, and so on.

+The design of the layers of a particular network is called a <strong>model</strong>.

 Models using a small number of layers are called "shallow learning”.